Pulkit-s21/Hackathon/presentation.md

 ---

-# Provided services

-We added a section to let user know that the company delivers to distant places as well through various modes of transport and not just nearby places

-+ Seeing these kind of information is much easier and attractive when shown in card forms to seprate them and explain in less words

----

 # Testimonials

 New customer always look for reviews on the product they want to buy so `testimonials` go a long way in acquiring new customers